Borjabor/BlogWebsiteFlask/README.md

   	+ Users can comment on posts
   	+ Admins can also create, edit, and delete posts, as well as delete user comments
   	+ Maintainer can to the same as Admins, plus grant or revoke Admin status, and delete Users
+  	+ To create maintainer users run `flask create-maintainer` command in the terminal

 ## Installation